craigmcnally/scratchspace/PERSONAL_DATA_DISCLOSURE.md

 ## Personal Data Stored by This Module
 - [ ] This module does not store any personal data.
+- [ ] This module provides custom fields.
 ---
 - [ ] First name
 - [ ] Last name